 - backwards – teaching the last step, then the second last step and so on.

 Teaching backwards has some advantages.
-Your child is less stressed and less likely to misbehave because it’s easier and quicker to learn the last step.
+Your child is less likely to misbehave because it’s easier and quicker to learn the last step.
 Also the task is finished as soon as your child completes the step.
 Often the most rewarding thing about a job or task is getting it finished!

 In the earlier example, you might teach a child to get dressed by starting with a jumper.
 In this instance, you would help the child get dressed until it came to the final step – the jumper.

 You might help the child put the jumper over her head and put her arms in – then you might let her pull the jumper down by herself.
 Once the child can do this, you might encourage her to put her arms through by herself and then pull the jumper down.
 This would go on until the child had mastered each step of the task and could do the whole thing for herself.

 When your child is learning a new physical skill like getting dressed, it can help to put your hands over your child’s hands and guide him through the movements.
 Phase out your help as your child begins to get the idea, but keep saying what to do.
 Then simply point or gesture.
 When your child is confident with the skill, you can phase out gestures too.

 Teaching skills: making the methods work for you

 No matter which of the three methods you use, these tips will help your child learn new skills:

 Before you start, make sure that your child has the coordination, physical ability and developmental maturity to handle the new skill.
 You might need to teach your child some basic skills before working on more complicated skills.